Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 The voice is mine now.
 Coming from my mouth.
 But I'm not speaking.

 Whoever worked here before was a master engineer.
 The beam generator has been modified to operate at void-space frequencies that shouldn't be possible.
-The targeting system can pinpoint dark energy discharge down to the subatomic level.
+The targeting system can pinpoint energy discharge down to the subatomic level.
 This isn't just equipment – it's artistry applied to the fundamental forces of creation.

 My back aches from crawling around behind control panels.
-My eyes burn from staring at quantum field diagrams by portable illuminator.
+My eyes burn from staring at field diagrams by portable illuminator.
 I've gone through half my hydration supply and all my nutrient paste.
 But it's working.

 The system hums to life with a sound like reality itself singing.
 Status lights flicker on across my improvised control panel, casting blue shadows that seem to bend space around them.
 Everything shows optimal.
-Dark energy flow stable.
+Energy flow stable.
 Targeting locked.
 Safety systems...

 Well, most of the safety systems.

 I stand before the crystallized figure, my leg hovering over the activation interface.
 This is the moment.
-Extract the heart crystal safely, and I'll have proof of consciousness transfer through dark energy manipulation.
+Extract the heart crystal safely, and I'll have proof of consciousness transfer through crystalline matrices.
 Mess it up, and I might destroy the most important scientific discovery in galactic history.

 No pressure.

 "Sorry about this," I tell the statue.
 "I'll be as gentle as I can."

-I engage the dark energy beam.
+I engage the beam.

 The effect is immediate.
-The crystal starts to resonate with the dark energy field, singing that same high note I heard from the equipment, but louder.
+The crystal starts to resonate with the energy field, singing that same high note I heard from the equipment, but louder.
 Much louder.
-The sound seems to come from the quantum foam itself, making my bones vibrate and my optical sensors flicker.
+The sound seems to come from the fabric of space itself, making my bones vibrate and my optical sensors flicker.

 The heart crystal responds first, its dark light pulsing faster as it begins to synchronize with the void-space frequencies.
 Then the rest of the crystalline structure begins to vibrate, tiny fractures appearing and disappearing like tears in spacetime.

 My targeting display shows a perfect lock on the heart crystal.
-Dark energy beam intensity at minimum safe levels.
+Beam intensity at minimum safe levels.
 Everything is going according to protocol.

 Then the quantum oscillator starts acting up.

 *Warning: Calibration drift detected*

 The alert flashes red on my screen.
 I dive for the manual controls, trying to compensate.
 But the system is ancient, damaged.
-Components that looked stable are failing under the stress of dark energy manipulation.
+Components that looked stable are failing under the stress of channeling forces beyond their design parameters.

 "No no no, come on!"

-The dark energy beam wavers, sliding off target.
+The beam wavers, sliding off target.
 Instead of the precise extraction point I'd calculated, it's drifting upward.
 Toward the statue's neural cortex.
 Toward whatever consciousness might still be trapped inside that crystalline matrix.

 *Critical error: Safety systems offline*

 I slam my paw on the emergency stop, but nothing happens.
 The shutdown protocols are part of the safety systems that just went offline.
-The beam is locked on full power, and it's about to flood the most sensitive part of the crystallized being with raw dark energy.
+The beam is locked on full power, and it's about to flood the most sensitive part of the crystallized being with raw, unfiltered energy.

 My instruments flicker, displaying readings that don't make sense. *Warning: Exotic particle signatures detected.* The energy composition analyzer shows impossible results – matter and anti-matter existing in stable suspension.
 But that's impossible.
 Anti-matter should annihilate instantly on contact with...